DanLanhart/Lewis_Dan_CommunityGeoGuesser_CaseStudy/README.md

     - As a user, I want to be shown a 360 view of a random place on eart, so that I can guess where that location is.
     - As a user, I want to be shown multiple choice answers on where my random location might be, so that I can be shown how far away from that point I am.
     - As a user, I want to be presented with three random location per day to guess from, so that I can have multiple tries to guess a location.

+    1. Add changing cover images of places on Earth
+    2. Add ""

   Results Page:
     - As a user, I want to be presented with my guessing results once I am finished, so that I can know how well I did at guessing.